marcusphelan/marcusphelan.github.io/_posts/2020-08-23-everyones-a-critic.md

 |substitute|`{~~old text~>new text~~}`|
 |comments|`{>>text<<}`|

-This is rendered in Marked 2 as follows, enablling three views of the prose; with the markup applied, the original text or the edited version. :
+This is rendered in Marked 2 as follows, enabling three views of the prose; with the markup applied, the original text or the edited version:

 ![CriticMArkup Syntax](/assets/images/critic.png){: .center-image }

 ### There's an app for that
 The output is rendered slightly differently depending on the app that it's written in.
 A longstanding favourite of mine is the remarkable outlining tool [FoldingText](https://www.foldingtext.com) which is still available but I'm not sure how actively it's being developed.
 It's a markdown editor that has a highly scriptable and customisable writing environment.
 The following passage was edited in FoldingText using CriticMarkup.
 I assigned key bindings to the syntax so that it could be applied to selected text with keyboard shortcuts.

 ![FoldingText](/assets/images/folding.png){: .center-image }